usnistgov/metaschema/toolchains/xslt-M4/README.md

 Typically any of these operations will combine several lower-level operations in a defined sequence.

+More details (produced by surveying the files) can be seen in [file-manifest.md](file-manifest.md).
+Note however that this file is not reliable if it is not more recent than the files described.

 ## Generate schemas

 ### Generate XML Schema (XSD)